-ATTENTION: I am no longer accepting new clients for the remainder of 2019.
+ATTENTION: We’re expecting!
+I’m happy to announce that I’m expecting my first baby in March 2020.
+I am no longer accepting new clients for the remainder of 2019.
 Please sign up for the 2020 waiting list below!

 A free consultation is conducted via video counseling only.